giorginolab/infix2pharmml/README.md

 </math:Equation>
 ~~~~

-Note that arguments are always wrapped into _Equation_ elements, even when they could be omitted.
+Note that arguments will be wrapped into _Equation_ elements, even when they could be omitted.

 A full-fledged example